gbdk-2020/gbdk-2020/docs/pages/10_release_notes.md

       - Improved LCD ISR support for less graphics glitches
       - Improved palette function code size (smaller)
       - Changed LCD bkg_scroll_y to be relative to the current scanline for higher compatibility with Game Boy SCY_REG and LCD handlers
-        - NES: Align coordinates and scanline counting in LCD ISR implementation with GB, add SCX / SCY / LYC defines
+        - Align coordinates and scanline counting in LCD ISR implementation with GB, add SCX / SCY / LYC defines
       - Fixed bug with @ref set_bkg_1bpp_data() not working in buffered mode
       - Fixed bug with multiple column attribute updates
       - Fixed bugs with non-multiple-of-2 (/4) map width in @ref set_bkg_submap_attributes()